jostmey/dkm/repertoire-classification-problem/model/README.md

 python3 cutoff_finder.py --predictions_val bin/model_1_ps_val.csv --index 14 --output cutoff_finder_results.csv
 ```

 Examine the spreadsheet and find the value for `H_cutoff` associated with at least a 95% classification accuracy on the validation cohort.
 This is our cutoff.
+We are ready to capture samples from the test cohort.